Vin-dictive/fake-real-news-detection/CONTRIBUTING.md

    conda install {NEW-PACKAGE-NAME}
    ```

-   If the package you intend to install is only available on PyPI, please use pip to install and then note it down for requirements.txt updates.
+   If the package you intend to install is only available on PyPI, please use pip to install it and then note it down for requirements.txt updates.

-5. Return to the root directory, and then update environment.yml using:
+5. Return to the root directory, and then create the lastest version of environment.yml by typing:

    ```bash
    conda env export --from-history > environment.yml
    ```

-6. Utilize conda-lock to solve and lock the updated environment that should be adaptable across different systems and platforms:
+6. Utilize conda-lock on the updated environment that should be adaptable across different systems and platforms:

    ```bash
    conda-lock lock --file environment.yml